AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

 -->

 <!-- #ENGCHECK assuming this is not relevant? remove after confirming#
-   During the upload operation, AEM saves the portions of the asset being uploaded as chunks of data in the CRX repository.
-When the upload completes, AEM consolidates these chunks into a single block of data in the repository.
+   During the upload operation, [!DNL Experience Manager] saves the portions of the asset being uploaded as chunks of data in the CRX repository.
+When the upload completes, [!DNL Experience Manager] consolidates these chunks into a single block of data in the repository.

    To configure the cleanup task for the unfinished chunk upload jobs, go to `https://[aem_server]:[port]/system/console/configMgr/org.apache.sling.servlets.post.impl.helper.ChunkCleanUpTask`.
 -->

-1. A caixa de diálogo de progresso do carregamento no AEM Assets exibe a contagem de arquivos carregados com êxito e os arquivos que não foram carregados.
+1. A caixa de diálogo de progresso do upload em [!DNL Assets] exibe a contagem de arquivos carregados com êxito e os arquivos que não foram carregados.

 Além disso, a interface do usuário Ativos exibe o ativo mais recente que você carregou ou a pasta que criou primeiro.